-The ultimate result of this study was identification of project recommendations to be added to the local capital improvement programs, state parks master plans, short- and long-range transit plans, and Caltrans State Highway Operations and Protections Program (SHOPP).
-The recommendations were organized in several categories, based on the relevance to the different modes of travel, operations, and objectives of this study:
+The ultimate result of this study was identification of a package of low-cost countermeasures and project recommendations that can be considered and added to the local capital improvement programs, state parks master plans, short- and long-range transit plans, and Caltrans State Highway Operations and Protections Program (SHOPP).
+The improvement recommendations were organized in the following categories, based on the relevance to the different modes of travel, operations, and objectives of this study.